-Ali and Aaron are easily two of the most influential and successful athletes in history and Muhammad Ali himself was certainly aware of that as he once paid Hank Aaron the ultimate compliment (h/t National Baseball Hall of Fame).
+Ali and Aaron are easily two of the most influential and successful athletes in history.
+Ali himself was certainly aware of that as he once paid Aaron the ultimate compliment (h/t National Baseball Hall of Fame).

 “The only man I idolize more than myself.”Muhammad Ali on Hank Aaron